kermitt2/grobid_client_python/Readme.md

 > python3 grobid-client.py --input ~/tmp/in2 --output ~/tmp/out --n 20 processHeaderDocument

 This command will process all the PDF files present in the input directory (files with extension `.pdf` only) with the `processHeaderDocument` service of GROBID, and write the resulting XML TEI files under the output directory, reusing the file name with a different file extension (`.tei.xml`), using `20` concurrent workers.

+By default if an existing `.tei.xml` file is present in the output directory corresponding to a PDF in the input directory, this PDF will be skipped to avoid reprocessing several times the same PDF.
+To force the processing of PDF and over-write of existing TEI files, use the parameter `--force`.

 ## Benchmarking